 Other employers have dropped their degree requirements, background checks, and experience requirements altogether.
 But this isn’t necessarily a good thing.

 Increasing hiring speed shouldn’t mean filling open positions with anyone that is available.
 Ideally, increasing hiring speed should match speed with precision.

 Skills-based hiring is understood as any hiring practice or practices that assess a candidate’s hard and soft skills through efficient tasks, metrics, and/or tests.

-Hiring for skills instead of degrees saves on recruitment costs by cutting the time it takes to assess a candidate’s skill set.
-Even companies like IBM, Accenture, and Dell have all reduced their educational requirements for certain positions in favor of experience and skill requirements.
+Hiring for skills instead of degrees cuts the time it takes to assess a candidate’s skill set.
+Even companies like IBM, Accenture, and Dell have reduced their educational requirements for certain positions in favor of experience and skill requirements.

 Take Laura, for example.
 Laura is the head of customer success at TestGorilla.
 Having worked in recruitment, Laura had hands-on experience with the vices of resume-based hiring.
 She recalls having to shrink the hiring funnel at her old job by nit-picking things like resume formatting or files not being uploaded properly.